bmundt6/yargs-parser-refs/README.md

   * `key/value`: key value pairs for each argument and their aliases.
   * `_`: an array representing the positional arguments.
   * [optional] `--`:  an array with arguments after the end-of-options flag `--`.
+* `tokens`: the tokenized input string array, after any modifications.
 * `error`: populated with an error object if an exception occurred during parsing.
 * `aliases`: the inferred list of aliases built by combining lists in `opts.alias`.
 * `newAliases`: any new aliases added via camel-case expansion: